Buying a Second Property in Singapore: ABSD, Loans and the 99-to-1 Risk (2026)

 Conclusion

 Purchasing a second property in Singapore requires careful planning and financial prudence.
-Understanding the eligibility criteria, affordability, and intentions behind the purchase will help you make an informed decision.
-Consulting a licensed property professional can also be beneficial in identifying potential blinds.
+Understanding the eligibility criteria, the ABSD you will pay, your loan limits, and your intentions behind the purchase will help you make an informed decision.
+Stamp duty rules in particular move with cooling-measure announcements, so confirm the current figures with IRAS or a licensed property professional before you commit.

-Our licensed real estate consultant will provide a free – no obligation 1 to 1 session on the latest Singapore property market landscape and a customised property plan base on your needs.
+Our licensed real estate consultant will provide a free, no-obligation 1 to 1 session on the latest Singapore property market landscape and a customised property plan based on your needs.